 - BURNING -

 If when burning the candle for a long period of time (we don't recommend burning your candle longer than 4 hours at a time) and you notice the flame height getting too low, it may be necessary to tap off any excess ash or burnt wood along the top of the wick and then re-light.
-Also, if you notice the flame is giving off any soot or is too high, blow it out, wait until it's cool and trim the wick down.
+Also, if you notice the flame is giving off any soot or is too high, extinguish the flame, wait until it's cool and trim the wick.
 The flame will then return to its proper and optimal height.

 - DO NOT BURN YOUR CANDLE ALL THE WAY TO THE END -

-Once your candle has about a 1/2 inch of wax left, for your safety, it is time to call it quits!
+Once your candle has about a 1/2"-1" of wax left, for your safety, it is time to call it quits!
 If there is not enough wax left to absorb the heat, your jar could overheat and potentially crack.
 Scoop out the remaining wax and repurpose!

 Oh, and don’t burn your candle at both ends. ☺